evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 The maximum DC charging speed is 112kW.
 A full charge from 0 - 100% would take 67 minutes, while a more common scenario of 10-80% would take 37 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 8% to 67% resulting in an actual charge speed including time loss on 82kW.
 Each charge session would take 35 minutes and 30 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 10 hours and 26 minutes to drive.
-This will requires four charge sessions charging from 8% to 62%.
+This trip will require four charge session(s) charging from 8% to 62%.
 The total time lost for charging will be 127 minutes.
 ### Onboard charger